Luke Prosser: Port Vale

-Prosser joined Tottenham Hotspur at the age of ten after being scouted playing in a soccer school ran by Micky Hazard.
-He was signed by Port Vale after he was not offered a YTS contract at White Hart Lane in 2004.
+Prosser joined Tottenham Hotspur at the age of ten after being scouted playing in a soccer school run by Micky Hazard.
+He was signed by Port Vale after he was not offered a Youth Training Scheme contract at White Hart Lane in 2004.
 He played in the Vale youth setup as a trainee before signing a professional contract on 1 July 2006.
-He was offered a new six-month contract by Vale in May 2007.
-Prosser was loaned to Leigh RMI of the Northern Premier League Premier Division in 2008 to gain first team experience, where he made seven league appearances.
+Vale offered him a new six-month contract in May 2007.
+Prosser was loaned to Leigh RMI of the Northern Premier League Premier Division in 2008 to gain first-team experience, where he made seven league appearances.
 After returning from this loan spell, he made his debut for Port Vale in a 3–2 victory over Brighton & Hove Albion on 5 April 2008.
 He finished the 2007–08 season with five appearances for the club, after which he was offered a new contract.

-Following an injury to Gareth Owen in March 2009, Prosser was given an opportunity to affirm his place in the team, and hoped to earn a new contract at the end of the 2008–09 season.
+Following an injury to Gareth Owen in March 2009, Prosser was allowed to affirm his place in the team and hoped to earn a new contract at the end of the 2008–09 season.
 He succeeded in this aim, signing a 12-month deal in June 2009.
 However, two months later he was transfer listed by new manager Micky Adams in August 2009 along with five other young players, having failed to impress in pre-season.
 He swiftly joined Conference Premier club Salisbury City on a one-month loan deal along with teammate Danny Glover.
 The pair made their debuts as substitutes in a 1–0 defeat to Mansfield Town at the Raymond McEnhill Stadium on 15 August 2009.
 After playing six games for Salisbury, Prosser's loan was extended for a further month on 8 September 2009.
-He was recalled by Adams in October 2009, though he had to settle for a place on the bench, behind the first choice centre-halves.
-Another injury to Gareth Owen allowed Prosser to return to the first eleven for a league clash with Rotherham United on 14 November 2009.
+Adams recalled him in October 2009, though he had to settle for a place on the bench, behind the first choice centre-halves.
+Another injury to Gareth Owen allowed Prosser to return to the first XI for a league clash with Rotherham United on 14 November 2009.
 In an eventful first half, Prosser scored his first professional goal with a close ranger header, before being sent off for two bookable offences.
 In March 2010, he was informed that he would not be offered a new contract by Port Vale at the end of the season.
 He immediately joined Conference Premier club Kidderminster Harriers on loan until the end of the season, where he made nine appearances.